chaseruskin/legoHDL/ROADMAP.md

 ## Roadmap to Release v1.0.0

-- [x] better verilog to verilog external instanation recognition

 - [-] add verilog/systemverilog file support (parse verilog for module dependencies/instances) -> mostly there

 - [ ] use a -args flag to indicate all following arguments are to be passed to the build script? -> this would enable lots of flags available for export, build, and run commands (possibly also then get rid of run command by adding an '-export' flag to build command)

-- [ ] don't perform .lower() on market name to save, but use it for eval between markets
+- [-] don't perform .lower() on market name to save, but use it for eval between markets

-- [ ] add default market for default profile (open-square)
+- [ ] add default market for default profile (FreeSquare)
-- [x] add a default workspace for users to upload with default profile
 - [ ] add code to default scripts in profile (a hello-world, modelsim, and xsim)

-- [ ] add -verbose option to profile so user can see exactly what is being overloading/appended/overwritten in settings and scripts
-- [ ] add -cherry-pick option to loading a profile which will ask user when giving conflict on overwritting every single change to a setting or script

-- [ ] implement code for 'port' command to provide prints for verilog instantiations + cross-over for vhdl to verilog and verilog to vhdl using '-vhdl' flag or '-verilog' flag

-- [ ] if going from already installed to download, ensure all requirements are installed else give an error stating the missing installations

 - [ ] also define what market (if applicable) the dependency came from in a block's 'derives' list, examples:
 ```